 Favorite Line: “I’m a fall too far, too fast / I’m a hug that lets go last / I’m a heart with good intent / That’s still a complicated mess / I’m a say what’s on my mind / At the right at the wrong time / So here I go / You don’t know how good I could love ya / Boy, if you just would let me love ya”

 The opening instrumental with a clavinet which is her nod to Stevie Wonder.
-This is another song written in the denial stage.
+This is another song written for the denial stage.
 From my perspective on the first listen, I thought the song was for a new guy the narrator was seeing.
 However, upon more listens, I feel like she’s begging the guy to stay saying that she could love him so well and make him forget all the past heartbreaks.
 Which that ultimately makes the song sadder despite, again, the fantastic beat going on.
 Take it from me and don’t beg someone to stay.
 You don’t want that.
 What you want and deserve is someone who wouldn’t even consider leaving you.

 Personally, a very relatable song but then again I feel like I’m going to be saying that for every single song because this album is so personal to her yet basically sums up the last year of my life perfectly.